AxaFrance/SlimFaas/README.md

 ## What Next?

+0. Retry pattern fully controllable with dead letter queue
-1. Scale up dynamically from SlimFaas
+1. Scale up dynamically from SlimFaas in Async Mode
+2. Scale up dynamically from SlimFaas in Sync Mode (Copy KEDA syntax)
+3. Aggregate all swaggers from functions in one exposed by SlimFaas
-2. Wake up from External Source (example: Kafka, etc.)
+4. New pod to "Wake up" from External Source (example: Kafka, etc.) using https://cloudevents.io/ as standard https://github.com/cloudevents/sdk-csharp
-3. Continue Optimization
+5. Continue Optimization